Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 # Create classes that can be used on both the CPU and GPU

-The second tricky thing to do after writing to a framebuffer was to be able to use common classes such as the Vec3 class or the Ray class on both the CPU and GPU.
+The second tricky thing to do after writing to a framebuffer was to be able to use common classes such as the Vec3 class or the Ray class on both the CPU and GPU. <br>
 To do this, we simply need to tell the compiler that every method in these classes can be called from the host (CPU code) and from the device (GPU code) using the __host__ and __device__ keywords on all methods (this includes constructors and operators).

 Here is some small examples with some methods of my Vec3 class:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++